 A mid-length bob is a universal look that can look good on just about every woman.
 What’s great about this hairstyle is how it makes you look so put together but relaxed at the same time.
 It is also easy to style using a blow dryer or a flat iron.

 If you’re not up for a one-length Asian short haircut, go for the inverted bob.
 This stylish cut has short strands at the nape and longer ones at the sides.
 It’s a great Asian short hair idea that you can pull off, especially if you have a heart-shaped face to go with it.

 32. Medium bob with Side Swept Bangs

-Want things casual and simple?
+Want a casual and simple short Asian hairstyle?
 Have your hair cut to a medium bob with slight layering.
 Then, add side-swept bangs for a chic wash-and-wear look.
 This type of Asian short hair would be perfect if you want something that’s easy to maintain and can be versatile for different occasions.

 33. Asian Short Hair with Blunt Bangs

 The quintessential short Asian hairstyle is having blunt bangs along with a bob.
 But this is not just a geeky schoolgirl look (although that is cute, too).
 Make your hair sleek and shiny and you’ll a high-fashion ‘do when you look in the mirror.

 Whether you want to stick to a classic look like a bob with full bangs or try a piecey pixie cut, there are so many styles you can pick from when choosing a short look.